IBM/container-service-getting-started-wt/Lab 1/README.md

 Download from https://github.com/IBM/container-service-getting-started-wt

-cd into IBM-Containers-Demo
+cd into Lab 1 `cd "Lab 1"`

 Run `bx cr login` and login with your IBM Cloud credentials.
 This will allow you to push to the IBM Cloud Container Registry.

+In order to upload our images to the IBM Cloud Container Registry, we first need to create a namespace with the following: `bx cr namespace-add <my_namespace>`

-Build the example docker image using `docker build --tag registry.ng.bluemix.net/<namespace>/hello-world .`
+Build the example docker image using `docker build --tag registry.ng.bluemix.net/<my_namespace>/hello-world .`

 Verify the image is built using `docker images`